 Even as someone who has now been practicing this approach for a few years, the power of moods never ceases to amaze me.

-I wonder if I will ever sit down and write that book?
+I wonder if I will write that book?

 Where might a mood of wonder be helpful for you in your life?